damon4real2/royaltrip/README.md

 After every commit, wait for like 2-3 minutes depending on the load or the workdone for the images to build, check the url.... http://royaltrips.royalcrystalairwaysadmin.space:81

 If after waiting for about 2-3 minutes and no changes.
-Please, reach out to the DevOps Engineer, that's probably an error pumping in the pipeline... or Docker images are full and old images need to be removed.
+Please, reach out to the DevOps Engineer, that's probably an error pumping in the pipeline... or Docker images are full and old images need to be deleted.